 Authentication

-Verifying that the End-User is authorized to log in with a particular digital identity, which MAY involve verification of the current or past possession of particular credentials or knowledge or utilizing risk-based assessment techniques.
+Process of verifying the the claimed identity presented represents the entity.
+Typically, it involves the verification of the current or past possession of particular credentials including what the entity knows, possesses, has physical feature of, behaves, and combination of these utilizing heuristics.
+The entity is often an End-User and sometimes a client..

 Authentication Context

 Information that the Relying Party can require before it makes an entitlement decision with respect to an authentication response.
-Such context can include, but is not limited to, the actual authentication method used or level of assurance such as ISO/IEC 29115 (International Organization for Standardization, “ISO/IEC FDIS 29115 -- Information technology - Security techniques - Entity authentication assurance framework,” December 2012.)
+Such context can include, but is not limited to, the actual authentication method used or level of assurance such as ISO/IEC 29115 (International Organization for Standardization, “ISO/IEC 29115 -- Information technology - Security techniques - Entity authentication assurance framework,” December 2012.)
 [ISO29115] entity authentication assurance level.

 Authentication Context Class

-A set of authentication methods or procedures that are considered to be equivalent to each other in a particular context.
+Set of authentication methods or procedures that are considered to be equivalent to each other in a particular context.

 Authentication Context Class Reference